ichabod801/dm/CAMPAIGN_FILES.md

 Egor supports two types of calendars: fractional calendars and deviation calendars.
 Both have a list of months, which can have different numbers of days in them.

 A fractional calendar has a fractional year length and an overage month.
 That year length keeps getting added up, and when the fractional part first exceeds 0.5, a day is added to the overage month.
-Say you have a year lenght of 365.2422.
+Say you have a year length of 365.2422.
 The first year you have 365.2422.
 0.2422 is under 0.5, so no extra day.
 The second year you add again, 730.4844.
 The third year you have 1095.7266.
 Now you are over 0.5, so an extra day is added to the overage month.
 Note that the fourth year total is 1460.9688.
 That is also over 0.5, but Egor knows the overage day has already been added, and waits for the fractional part to cycle past 0.0 again.

 A deviation calendar has an integer year length and a set of deviations.
 Each deviation is based on a modulus of the year.
 So you might have a 365 day year month, and a deviation that says if the year modulus 4 is 0, add an extra day to the second month.
 You can have multiple deviations, and they can undo each other.
 So you might have a second deviation say that if they year modulus 100 is 0, set the second month to the normal number of days.
 This is (partially) how the Gregorian calendar works.